 - 2 tablespoons butter

 - 1 banana, sliced

 - 1/2 teaspoon vanilla

 - 6 thick slices of hummingbird bread (any other dessert bread is fine)

 - In a small bowl whisk together the milk, egg replacer, cheese, vanilla, dash of salt and dash of cinnamon.
 Brush both sides of each slice of bread with a fairly thick layer of the batter.
 Set aside.

 - Melt butter in a nonstick skillet over medium heat.
 When it starts to bubble add sugar, salt, cinnamon and rum.
 Whisk until sugar is dissolved.
 Add in banana slices and pecans.
 Let simmer lightly for a few minutes until the bananas begin to soften.
 Remove from heat and stir in the vanilla and heavy cream.
 Transfer to a dish, cover, and keep warm while you prepare the toast.

 - Wipe out the nonstick skillet and melt a small amount of butter in it on medium heat.
 Cook the bread on each side for 4-6 minutes or until lightly browned.
 Flip and continue cooking on the opposite side until browned.
 Serve with a spoonful of the banana topping and a sprinkling of powdered sugar if desired.

-Note that the caloric information on this dish will vary depending on the type of bread you use.
+- The caloric information on this dish will vary depending on the type of bread you use.
 In my case the hummingbird bread is under 200 calories per slice.
 The batter and topping account for 140 calories.